4 ways to encrypt or password-protect a PDF for free without Acrobat

-Cybersecurity refers to the protection of computer networks, servers, devices, and data from unauthorized access.
-It applies both for regular users and organizations with bulk infrastructures.
-Cyberattacks take many forms, such as malware, ransomware, phishing, adware, and others.
+Cyber security refers to the protection of computer networks, servers, devices, and data from unauthorized access.
+It covers how individuals and businesses can protect against cyberattacks, which take many forms such as malware, ransomware, phishing, and adware.

-In this article, we’ll have a look at what is cybersecurity, how it has evolved and see what areas it covers today.
+In this article, we’ll have a look at what cyber security is, the ways it is misunderstood, and how it has evolved and see what areas it covers today.

 The term cybersecurity was coined in 1989, but the concept actually came into existence in the early 70s with the creation of the first computer virus, Creeper, and the first tool to catch it, Reaper.
 Creeper was not a malicious program and caused no damage — all it did was leave the message “I’m the Creeper, catch me if you can!” on your computer.